 - Celebrate the city's many festivals

-Top things to do in Canberra
+Things to do and top attractions in Canberra

-Wine and dine around Canberra
+Sip wine and spirits around Canberra

-Shop at the Old Bus Depot markets
+Shop at the Old Bus Depot Markets

 Canberra's large student population and flourishing media industry has resulted in a lively creative scene, and one of the best ways to experience this is at the weekly Old Bus Depot Markets.
 From hipster clothes and homewares to delicious organic produce and excellent coffee, the markets are packed with interesting things to buy, eat and sample, and are a wonderful place to socialise with locals every Sunday from 10am to 4pm.
 The handmade ice cream at Home Made Sweet Delights is a standout.
 If it's not market day, head toward Lonsdale Street, Braddon, where you'll find locally designed art, jewellery, homewares and fashion on a lively strip.